cryspen/scalable-mls-id/draft-kiefer-scalable-mls.md

 When receiving a `Commit` message, the client queries the delivery service for the sender's direct path to check its membership.

-## Expandable Tree from the Sender
+### Expandable Tree from the Sender

-When the deliver service does not provide the necessary endpoints to query the expandable trees, the sender can include it into the `GroupInfo` extensions in the `Welcome` message.
+When the delivery service does not provide the necessary endpoints to query the expandable trees, the sender can include it into the `GroupInfo` extensions in the `Welcome` message.

-TODO: There no place to put extensions for `Commit`s.

 ## Expandable Tree